 How to stop advertising?
-At what point though do I stop advertising myself?
-There are thousands of people that find me every single day totally for free.
+At what point do I stop advertising myself?
+There are thousands of people that find me every single day totally free.
 I could do absolutely nothing and thousands of people will find me every day.

 I don’t even need to put new videos out.
 I’ve got thousands of blog posts on my website that bring about 2,000 page views in a day for free with no ads.
 On YouTube, the videos that bring in anywhere from 5,000 to 10,000+ views every single day for free from YouTube search.

 I’ve also been through the process of cutting my expenses drastically down in my business to have a profit and to stay in business, sustain, and grow.